react-native-google-signin/google-signin/docs/android-guide.md

 #### F. Google Login does NOT work when downloading my app from the play store.

 Check if "Google Play App Signing" is enabled for your app.
-If it is enabled, you will need to add the "Upload Certificate" `SHA` to your firebase console.
+If it is enabled, you will need to add the "App signing certificate" `SHA-1` to your firebase console.

 #### G. I did everything and I still have problems to compile my project.